 Customers may return or exchange products for any reason by returning the product within thirty (30) days of receipt.
 We will refund the entire purchase price, less shipping.
 The customer is responsible for the cost of returning the products to us except cases where the product is being returned because of a defect or an error made in our order fulfillment.
 If the purchased product exceeded a thirty-day supply, the unused product must be returned to receive the full refund.
-All unopened products may be exchanged for different products; the customer will be responsible for the difference in price if the replacement product is more expensive or we will refund the difference if the replacement product is less expensive.
+All unopened products may be exchanged for different products; the customer will be responsible for the difference in price if the replacement product is less expensive.